patching...

 Savories and sweets were served too -- in particular a cake decorated with an edible photo of the bookmobile on top.

-You can read more about the bookmobile's features on Half Moon Bay Patch, as well as the history and some interesting trivia about the bookmobile in America.
+You can read more about the bookmobile's on Half Moon Bay Patch, as well as the about the bookmobile in America.